RossAnderson/EarthView/README.md

 --------------------

 - The light position lags by 1 frame for some reason.
+- The derived bounding boxes don't appear to be calculated correctly.
+- Should redraw in reaction to Manipulator movement, rather than a constant frame rate.
+There doesn't appear to be a good way to do this with GLKit.
 - There are holes in the globe at the poles because there is no map tile content there.
 - The tilt control should bounce when you hit the hard stops.
 - Add support for MBTiles (http://mapbox.com/mbtiles-spec/) for locally stored/cached content.